Look how holy is ganga there in Zamania. Ghazipur.

 The terms "Thracian" and "net fighter" referred to the cus tomary division of gladiators into various types and categories.
 Am ong the four main types that had evolved by t h e early Empire was the heavily armed Samnite, later called a hoplomachus or secutor.
 (The Roman s ma y have recognized these three as separate and distinct types, but any such distinctions are now unclear; all employed basically the same weaponsand tactics.)
 A Samnite carried a sword or a la nce, a scutum (the rectangular shield used by Roman legionary soldiers),a metal helmet, and protective arm or on his right arm and left leg.
 Another type, the Thracian (so named because he resembled fighters from Thrace, a region of northern Greece), was not as elaborately armed.
 He wielded a curved short sword, the sica, and a small round shield, the parma.
 A third kind of gladiator, the murmillo, or "fishman" (after the fish-shaped crest on his helmet), was apparently similar to a Samnite but less heavily armed.
 A murmillo customarily fought still another kind of warrior, the retiarius, or "net-man," who wore no armor at all.
 A retiarius attempted to ensnare his opponent in his net (or used the net to trip the other man) and then to stab him with a long, razor-sharp trident, or three-pronged spear.

-In addition to the Samnitepairings of these main gladiator types, there were a number of special and off-beat types and pairings.
+In addition to the pairings of these main gladiator types, there were a number of special and off-beat types and pairings.
 These included equites, who fought on horseback using lances, swords, and/or lassoes; the essedarii, who confronted each other on chariots; and, perhaps the most bizarre of the lot, the andabatae, who grappled while blindfolded by massive helmets with no eyeholes.
 Women gladiators came into vogue under the emperors Nero and Domitian in thee late first century A.D.
 Evidence shows that Domitian sometimes pitted female fighters against male dwarves as well as against one another.

 "We Who Are About to Die Salute You!"
 On the eagerly anticipated day when munera were scheduled at the Colosseum or another amphitheater, the gladiators first entered the arena in a colorful parade known as the pompa.
 This was similar in some ways to the procession of the athletes on opening day of the modern Olympic Games.
-The parade (pompa)They were usually accompanied by jugglers, acrobats, and other performers, and all kept time to marching music provided by musicians playing trumpets, flutes, drums, and sometimes a large hydraulic organ.
+They were usually accompanied by jugglers, acrobats, and other performers, and all kept time to marching music provided by musicians playing trumpets, flutes, drums, and sometimes a large hydraulic organ.
 (The organ probably also played during the actual fighting, producing the same effect as the background musical score of a movie.)

 Following the pompa, the acrobats and other minor performers exited and the gladiators proceeded, in full public view, to draw lots, which decided who would fight whom.
 Then an official inspected their weapons to make sure they were sound and well sharpened.
 Finally, the gladiators soberly raised their weapons toward the highest-ranking official present (usually either the emperor or munerarius, the magistrate in charge of the spectacle) all recited the phrase, "Morituri te salutamus!" ("We who are about to die salute you!")
 After that, the first pairing began.